timescale/docs/cloud/high-availability.md

-# High Availability
+# High availability
-A key piece of running a service on the cloud is keeping it accessible to users, often called availability.
-Timescale Cloud employs various techniques to improve the availability of your service.
-Here we will discuss some of the strategies used by Timescale Cloud to increase the availability of the services running on it.
+Timescale Cloud uses various methods to ensure that your service remains available.
+This section covers some of the strategies used by Timescale Cloud to increase the availability of the services running on it.
 Many of these are free and enabled by default.